Would you like to learn some new skills?

 - Working directly with members to find out about their goals and motivate them to achieve them.

 Vice President of Membership

 The Vice President of Membership (VPM) is tasked with growing the club and retaining existing members within the club.
-This role is people facing and can be a great opportunity to practice and learn sales and negotiation skills.
+This role is people-facing and can be a great opportunity to practise and learn sales and negotiation skills.

 The VPM will initiate contact with guests during and after the meeting to find out their motivations, provide joining instructions and persuade and inspire them to become Toastmasters members.
 In some clubs, the VPM will use and maintain a database to reach out to guests and potential members more effectively.

 Another side of the VPM’s role is to monitor membership levels within the club and to touch base with existing members on a regular basis.

 This can take the form of surveys, informal chats during, after and in between meetings or any other form of engagement.
 This crucial facet of the VPM’s role helps the club leadership team identify members who may not renew their membership or if the club faces challenges in meeting its member’s needs.